kwebio/kweb-core/docs/src/faq.md

 title: Frequently Asked Questions
 ---

-# Won\'t Kweb be slow relative to client-side web frameworks?
+# Won't Kweb be slow relative to client-side web frameworks?

-No, Kweb\'s [immediate
+No, Kweb's [immediate
 events](https://docs.kweb.io/en/latest/events.html#immediate-events)
 allows you to avoid any server communication delay by responding immediately to DOM-modifying events.